mattkrebs2000/CSSPages/README.md

 All of the content (text and components) should be viewable but the site should have a much different look.

 Save your files in a github repository and pass in the github repository.
+Also be sure to submit the URL of the website you are recreating.